joshuaejs/arista_eos_audit/README.md

 ## Repository details

-### eos python library
+### audit package

-The python library [eos](eos) has python functions imported in the pythons scritps of this repository
+The python package [audit](audit) has python functions imported by the pythons scritps of this repository

 ### Repository input